-6.2.1.4 Encrypting the Device with BitLocker
+6.2.2.4 Encrypting the Device with BitLocker

-The BitLocker Data Encryption Key (DEK), also known as the Full Volume Encryption Key (FVEK), which encrypts the device's storage volume is 128 bits for Windows Phone.
-For other Windows editions the administrator can choose to use either a 128 bit or 256 FVEK, however the instruction in the administrative guidance is use a 256 bit FVEK.
+The BitLocker Data Encryption Key (DEK), also known as the Full Volume Encryption Key (FVEK), which encrypts the device's storage volume; the administrator can choose to use either a 128 bit or 256 FVEK, however the instruction in the administrative guidance is use a 256 bit FVEK.
 The Windows RBG generates the FVEK.
-The FVEK is ultimately protected by the Storage Root Key (SRK), which is the Root Encryption Key (REK), and stored within the TPM during initialization.
-The REK protects the intermediates keys which are used by Windows when Windows boots (or resumes from hibernation).
-The REK is isolated from operating system and applications and so prevents reading and exporting the plaintext representation of the REK.
+The FVEK is ultimately protected by keys within the TPM, namely the Storage Root Key (SRK) and the Storage Primary Seed, the latter is the Root Encryption Key (REK) and is generated by the TPM RBG during initialization.
+The REK will have "at least twice the number of bits as the security strength of any symmetric or asymmetric algorithm implemented on the TPM", and because a minimal TPM 2.0 implementation is guaranteed to have AES-128, the REK security strength is at least 256 bits.
+During initialization, the TPM also generates the 2048-bit RSA key pair that is used as the SRK; sealing operations by the SRK in turn protects the BitLocker intermediate keys which are used by Windows when Windows boots (or resumes from hibernation) and so the REK is isolated from operating system and applications, thus preventing reading and exporting the plaintext representation of the REK.

-The key hierarchy for BitLocker shows an AES 256 CCM key which is used to encrypt the Volume Master Key (VMK), which is a KEK and the Full Volume Encryption Key (FVEK), which is a DEK.
+The key hierarchy for BitLocker shows an AES 256 CCM is used to encrypt the Volume Master Key (VMK), which is a KEK and the Full Volume Encryption Key (FVEK), which is a DEK.
 The FVEK encrypts disk blocks using AES CBC.